Naif-Al-Ajlani/SM23-AI-ROS-02/README.md

 # Test
 Testing the map with the robot model to determine the environment based on its own position.

-Note: you can only move the robot from the terminal used in step number seven (Running Teleoperation Node step).
+Note: you can only move the robot from the terminal used in step number seven (step 7: Run Teleoperation Node).

 # resources
 + turtlebot3 quick start guide: https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/